cloudmesh/cloudmesh-robot/documentation/source/hardware.rst

 -  Very low price for what it can do
--  We have OSX software available that makes it easy to setup (Other tutorials for other platforms are available on the internet, you can contribute creating documentation we distribute in class for points)
+-  We have OSX software available that makes it easy to setup (Other tutorials for other platforms are available on the internet, you can contribute by creating documentation we distribute in class for points)
 -
 -